← Back to 史記

 使

 In the thirty-second year, the First Emperor went to Jieshi and had the Yan man Lu Sheng seek Xianmen and Gaoshi.
 He carved on Jieshi Gate.
-He destroyed city walls and breached dike defenses to connect them.
+He destroyed city walls and breached dikes in order to connect the waterways.
 Its words said:

 35